-- For the Individual solution you pay $49 per Test; with this plan you can test with 15 participants in total
+- For the Individual solution, you pay $49 per Test; with this plan, you can test with 15 testers in total

-- An Enterprise solution is also offered, pricing depends on how the plan is customized.
+- An Enterprise solution is also offered.
+Pricing depends on how the plan is tailored.

 6 Loop11 | loop11.com